Suryadi (politician): Early life

 Suryadi was born in approximately 1939, in Ponorogo, East Java.
 His actual birth date was unknown; the official birth date of "April 13, 1939" was given by his school headmaster during his final exam in the people's school as one of the prerequisites to enlist in the final exam.
 Suryadi was born from a father who was a lurah (head of community) and from a mother who was a market vendor.

 His dad died when Suryadi was seven.
 His dad's position as a lurah was replaced by Soerjadi's brother-in-law.
 Even though his brother-in-law was the head of community, his life was still same as the other villagers.
 He was raised completely by his mother, and accompanied his mother as a market vendor, selling vegetables and fruits from village to village, and taking care of his younger brother.

 Education

 In Suryadi's village, the People's School is limited to 3rd grade, while generally people's schools in Indonesia ends in the 6th grade.
 To finish his primary education, he went to a school in his sub-district, which is about 5 km away from his village.
 After school, he went to the library at the Sub-District Information Bureau.
-He frequently read and borrow books there, making him the only regular visitor in the library.
+He frequently read and borrowed books there, making him the only regular visitor in the library.